Applying for GI Bill® benefits:

 The Chapter 30 GI Bill® requires the service member to contribute $1,200.00 in order to participate in the Montgomery GI Bill®.
 To qualify, the service member needs to be on active duty for a minimum of three years.
 Unlike other chapters of the GI Bill®, the VA pays the monthly benefit or tuition amount directly to the military member.

-Service members who are in the Selective Reserve and have committed to a six year obligation are eligible for Chapter 1606 GI Bill® benefits.
+Service members who are in the Selective Reserve and have committed to a six-year obligation are eligible for Chapter 1606 GI Bill® benefits.
 Once the service member separates from the Selective Reserve, they are no longer eligible to receive the benefit.
 The VA pays the monthly benefit directly to the service member.
+Effective May 4th, 2021 service members are permitted to utilize Chapter 1606 GI Bill® benefits together with Mil TA.

 GI Bill® Chapter 35 Benefits are for eligible spouses or children of service members who have died or are 100% disabled from service related disabilities.
 The VA pays the monthly benefit directly to the family member.